+The idea of reversible computation comes from Landauer and Bennett~\cite{Landauer61,bennett1973logical}, with the analysis of the link between the erasure of information and the dissipation of energy as heat~\cite{Landauer61, berut2012experimental}.
+A reversible process $P$ can always be \emph{reversed}, in the sense that there should be a process $P'$ for which $P$ followed by $P'$ and $P'$ followed by $P$ both return the system to the initial state.
+Reversible computation has been described in many ways, for instance with the use of transition systems ensuring both \emph{forward} and \emph{backward} determinism, as in the case of reversible Turing Machines~\cite{rtm1}, but also with the use of reversible programming languages, both imperative and functional~\cite{GLUCK2023113429, yokoyama2011reversible,thomsen2015interpretation, james2014theseus,sabry2018symmetric,JacobsenKT18} and their semantics~\cite{Chardonnet_2021, Kaarsgaard_2021}.

-Closely related to the notion of reversible computation is the notion of \emph{type isomorphisms}.
-As opposed to reversible computation, which focuses on the \emph{functions}, the study of type isomorphisms focus on \emph{types}.
-Therefore, one looks at when two types are ``the same'' according to the structure of some logic.
-For instance, in intuitionistic logic, there exists a isomorphism between the formulas $A\times B$ and $B\times A$, meaning that there is a pair of proof $A\times B \vdash B\times A$ and $B\times A \vdash A \times B$ which, when \emph{cut} together, reduces to the axiom rule on either $A$ or $B$, depending on the way the proofs where cut together.
-The same notion is also present in \emph{category theory} where instead of proofs one speak of morphisms.
-For instance, any cartesian category features the isomorphism $A\times B \approxeq B\times A$, allowing one to freely pass from one object to the other.
-Types isomorphisms have been studied to find suitable equations in some logical system (like the $\lambda$-calculus) in order to characterize all isomorphisms between two types~\cite{bruce1992provable, bruce1985provable, soloviev1997decision}, in higher-order type system using game semantics~\cite{de2008second}, with application in code reuse by searching through libraries~\cite{rittri1993retrieving}.
+In a (typed) reversible programming language, a function describes a bijection between the domain and the co-domain of the function: composing the function with its inverse yields an identity map.
+This connects to the notion of \emph{type isomorphisms}, where we identify types and formulas.
+One then looks at when two types are ``the same'' according to the structure of some logic.
+For instance, in intuitionistic logic, there exists an isomorphism between the formulas $A\times B$ and $B\times A$, meaning that there is a pair of proofs $A\times B \vdash B\times A$ and $B\times A \vdash A \times B$ which, when \emph{cut} together, reduces to the axiom rule on either $A \times B$ or $B \times A$, depending on the way the proofs were cut together.

+Type isomorphisms have been studied in several contexts, such as finding suitable equations in various logical systems in order to characterize all isomorphisms between two types~\cite{bruce1992provable, bruce1985provable, soloviev1997decision}, and in higher-order type systems using game semantics~\cite{de2008second}.
+On a practical side, the notion of type isomorphism has been at the root of code reuse by searching through libraries~\cite{rittri1993retrieving}.
 Type isomorphisms have also been studied in the context of linear logic, for the multiplicative fragment~\cite{balat1999linear} and more recently for the multiplicative additive fragment~\cite{laurent-mall-isos-fscd23}.

-However, the formal relationship between a logical system and a reversible computational model have not been developed yet.
+\emph{Although natural, the relationship between bijective functions and type isomorphisms has never been studied in details: this paper aims at initiating such an analysis.}